Kanyilmaz | Life Cycle Driven Structures | Buch | 978-1-394-30052-5 | www.sack.de

 Alper Kanyilmaz is an Associate Professor in the Department of Architecture, Built Environment, and Construction Engineering at Politecnico di Milano, Italy.
 A leader in sustainable construction and structural engineering, he coordinates major EU and industry-funded research projects exploring topics such as expert systems for optimizing construction processes, multi-objective conceptual design and reuse strategies, and fiber optic interferometry for post-earthquake monitoring, all focused on optimizing cost, embodied carbon and structural performance in construction industry.

 He is an Expert Advisor for the European Commission Steel Advisory Group, and a project monitoring expert for future low-emission industries.
-Kanyilmaz teaches and trains more than 300 students and professionals annually on life-cycle-driven construction.
+Kanyilmaz teaches and trains more than 300 students and professionals annually on life-cycle-driven structures.
 He is the founder of the acclaimed course, “Life-Cycle Driven Structures.”

 Ihre Fragen, Wünsche oder Anmerkungen